thomas-legris-idnow/docidv-spm-test/README.md

 #### Info.plist file

+1. Open your main Info.plist file
-1. Add an array with the key `com.apple.developer.nfc.readersession.iso7816.select-identifiers` / `ISO7816 application identifiers for NFC Tag Reader Session`.
+2. Add an array with the key `ISO7816 application identifiers for NFC Tag Reader Session`.
-2. Add the following entries to this array:
+3. Add the following entries to this array:
     - `A00000045645444C2D3031`
     - `A0000002471001`
-3. Add an entry for `Privacy - NFC Scan Usage Description` that describes usage of the NFC functionality to the users
+4. Add an entry for `Privacy - NFC Scan Usage Description` that describes usage of the NFC functionality to the users
+5. Add an entry for `Privacy - Camera Usage Description` that describes usage of the camera functionality to the users.
+6. Add an entry for `Privacy - Photo Library Usage Description` that describes usage of storing photo on the device.
+7. If you use video call feature, please add `Privacy - Microphone Usage Description` that describes usage of microphone in a call with agent.

 👏 You have now access to the DocIDV SDK, so let's see how to work with it.